 Another class of card that gets weaker in Commander Draft is mana fixing.
 Since you can’t splash bombs, you’ll only want to prioritize fixing when in 3C.
 Players who are just playing 2-colors (i.e., most players) should not.
 I’ll play a couple Evolving Wilds if I can get them, but even curve filler is a higher priority.

 Bombs and value are essential if you can grab them!
 This is a casual multiplayer format where games tend to drag on forever.
 You’ll want tons of card advantage to weather spot removal, sweepers, and combat trades while building towards some kind of win condition or value plan based on your commander.
 If you can’t find any real bombs, big dumb fliers are the next best thing.

 Cadira, Caller of the Small | Illustration by Alexandr Leskinen

 For now, focus on staying in archetypes, opening sweet cards, and having a good time!
 These Commander sets are a rare treat that combines the great gameplay of Draft with a more casual feel, so relax your inner Spike a bit and get some games in.
-And feel free to let me know how your Commander Legends Drafts go in the comments below or over on the Draftsim Twitter.
+And feel free to let me know how your Commander Masters Drafts go in the comments below or over on the Draftsim Twitter.

 Until next time, may your pod always focus someone else!Follow Draftsim for awesome articles and set updates: